 The involvement of patient representatives is vital to the success of Network activities and to improving the quality of care and life for ESRD patients as we move toward the vision of patient-centered care.
 Therefore, all Boards and committee include at least two patient representatives.

 For more information on the IPRO Board of Directors, or if you are interested in serving on the Board, please contact the IPRO Corporate office at (516) 326-7767.

 ESRD Boards - Duties and Responsibilities

 The ESRD Divisional Board and Medical Review Board for the Network are composed of renal professionals and patients qualified to evaluate the quality and appropriateness of care delivered to ESRD patients.
 Members of the Boards represent the diverse geographic areas and the multiple professional disciplines of the Network service area.
 This includes nephrologists, nurses, social workers, dietitians, technicians, and at least two ESRD patients.

-Members are elected for a five-year term, with staggered expiration dates to accommodate rotation of new and retiring members.
+Members are elected for a three-year term, with staggered expiration dates to accommodate rotation of new and retiring members.

-Boards meet at a minimum of four (4) times per year (combination of virtual and face-to-face meetings).
-Attendance at 75% of meetings, including at least one (1) face-to-face meeting, is mandatory to retain Board status, unless otherwise excused.
+Board members meet at a minimum of four (4) times per year (combination of virtual and face-to-face meetings).
+Attendance at 75% of meetings is mandatory to retain Board status.